wp-plugins/robo-gallery/README.txt

 = Where to find gallery functionality details? =

 All details of the gallery , including key features description you can find [Gallery details](http://robosoft.co/robogallery/)

+= Gallery Compatibility =

+Gallery implemented in native Wordpress style.
+All code implemented based on Wordpress api and base classes.
+Also we tried in our gallery code avoid conflicts with other plugins and libraries.
+If you accordantly meet with some erros, conflicts or other related problems feel free to [contact us](http://robosoft.co/clients) and we'll to sort everything in short time.

 If any problem occurs, please contact us.